nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here’s how you can use it:<br>
 `viewMember MEMBER_INDEX`

-Here is an example command where we want to view the events in which the **member** at index 3 in our member list is enrolled:
+Here is an example command where we want to view the events in which the **member** at index 3 in our member list is enrolled to:

 `viewMember 3`